northbridge-sys/en-framework/README.md

 *"Second Life®" is a trademark of Linden Research, Inc., d/b/a Linden Lab.
 Northbridge Business Systems and the En framework are are not affiliated with or sponsored by Linden Research.*

-LSL and SLua are the native scripting language used to control Second Life objects.
+LSL and SLua are the native scripting languages used to control Second Life objects.
 Certain third-party viewers incorporate an [LSL preprocessor](https://wiki.firestormviewer.org/fs_preprocessor) that provides C-style preprocessor macros via the built-in script editor.
 The En Framework leverages the `#include` and `#define` macros, along with the built-in script optimizer, to make dozens of helper functions available to LSL scripts.
 It can also be used with the [official Second Life VSCode Plugin](https://github.com/secondlife/sl-vscode-plugin) to provide similar support in SLua using `require()`.

 **SLua support is currently incomplete and untested until SLua is available on a Linux-compatible viewer.**